ChristopherBui/Metis_Projects/Project_4/Project_4_Proposal.md

 ------

+**Updated:**

+Given the wide scope of the original goal of question answering, an intermediate goal instead will be the current focus of this project.
+The new goal is to input a series of questions into a model such that it will return a group of wikipedia articles that are releveant enough where their content is able to answer the given question.
+Note that no specific answer is provided, but only a group of relevant articles is returned.

+*Initial Version*

 The current goal is to create a model simple enough where given a subset of wikipedia pages and a subset of questions taylored for those pages, the model will be able to process / "understand" the text of the wikipedia pages' content along with the text of the questions, and return a reasonable answer.
 Performance of the model will be judged against a test set based on the F1 score metric.
 The model's y_pred will be matched with that of the y_true and scored based on how closely the text matches.

 Given the wide scope and depth of such a project, scope reduction, possibly through limiting the dataset to only wikipedia pages about basketball for example, is also an option to consider.